 You all are such helpers and probably really good thrifters.
 I’m on the hunt locally, but San Diego doesn’t have very much inventory in the pre-war furniture department.
 Where I’m turning up empty handed, I bet many of you are sitting on a gold mine of reasonably-priced antiques.
 Will you keep an eye out for my future kitchen table the next time you’re out and about?
 Here’s what I’m on the hunt for:

-A top that isn’t too beat up - I want to prepare food on it after-all
+A top that isn’t too beat up - I want to prepare food on it after-all.
+Some refininishing is a-okay, but I don’t want rotten plywood from someone’s garage worktable.

 The tables I included in my wanted add are all for sale online for more than $4k, so while I am looking on the web, I’m not finding that diamond in the rough at a reasonable price.
 Fingers crossed.